Difficulty: Moderate-Difficult (Terrain).

 370 hectare Duncan’s Cove Nature Reserve is a coastal headland which extends to nearby Chebucto Head.
 Parking and access are poor and unmarked due to lack of investment by the province to accommodate the many visitors.
 Respect the local residents by not clogging the road with parked cars and avoid illegally trespassing onto private land (see official boundaries).

 Duncan’s Cove is one of HRM’s top coastal hikes, if not the best.
 The astonishingly beautiful coastal barrens give way to rugged granite cliffs, pounded by the vast Atlantic Ocean surf.
+The waves can be large and raucous or calm and peaceful on any given day.

 When gazing towards the ocean, you’re likely to see sun-bathing seals, coastal birds, and even distant whales on occasion.
 The area is also busy with boats and shipping traffic.